International Coaching Psychology Review

 International Coaching Psychology Review (ICPR) is an international publication with a focus on the theory, practice and research in the field of coaching psychology.

-The ICPR is published by the British Psychological Society Special Group in Coaching Psychology (BPS SGCP) and in association with the Australian Psychological Society Interest Group in Coaching Psychology (APS IGCP).
+The ICPR is published by the British Psychological Society Special Group in Coaching Psychology (BPS SGCP).

 Scheduled publication frequency:Twice a year

 Coordinating Editor: Jonathan Passmore (UK)

 Information for contributors

 Submission of academic articles, systematic reviews and other research reports which support evidence-based practice are welcomed.
 The ICPR may also publish conference reports and papers given at the British Psychological Society Special Group in Coaching Psychology (BPS SGCP) conferences relevant to the International Coaching Psychology Community.
 Book reviews will be also considered.

 Papers should normally be no more than 6000 words, although the Co-Editor retain discretion to publish papers beyond this length in cases where the clear and concise expression of the scientific content requires greater length.

 This publication operates policy of anonymous peer review.
 Papers will initially be desk reviewed by the editorial team, to confirm they meet the scope and focus of the journal.
 At the sole discretion of the editor/s the paper will be sent to two independent reviewers, drawn from an international list of reviewers with the aim of a review within 21 days.
 The reviewers will not be aware of the identity of the review and any markings, references etc. will be removed from the paper to ensure the anonymity of the author/s.
 Authors are asked to remove any information about the authors, including self-citations, acknowledgements, affiliations etc. to ensure a blind review.
 These can be added following the review if the paper is accepted.

 (1) All manuscripts must be submitted to the editor by email: Jonathan Passmore